Pyrlang/Pyrlang/docs/source/calling_python.rst

-Another extension to Notebook-style calls is **batches**, supported by the same ``py`` module on Erlang side and by the same :py:class:`~Pyrlang.Notebook.notebook.Notebook` class on Python side.
+Another extension to Notebook-style calls is **batches**, supported by the same ``py`` module on Erlang side and by the same :py:class:`~pyrlang.Notebook.notebook.Notebook` class on Python side.

 A batch is a sequence of calls, similar to notebook-style calls, where result of a previous call can be connected to input of any following call.
 A batch